jpegleg/heaven-pki/README.txt

 You could make a user for each daemon and easily customize work directories to match your filesystem desires.

+Decrypting a file delivered by the angel demon can be done multiple ways.
+If you are doing it on the command line or in an automated fashion, here is an example approach:

+  HISTCONTROL=ignoreboth

+  heavenfile=/var/heaven-pki/landing-zone/$(hostname).identity.tbin.tgz.asc

+  gpg --yes --no-tty --passphrase $GPXENV -d $heavenfile > /var/heaven-pki/identity.tbin.tgz

+  idfile=/var/heaven-pki/landing-zone/$(hostname).identity-file.asc

+  gpg --yes --no-tty --passphrase $GPXENV -d $idfile > /var/heaven-pki/identity-file.txt

 # Way to use it #1 (identity-build):